-Learners were invited to focus groups and clinical supervisors to individual interviews with a clinical education specialist to explore their impressions of the educational value and usability of the pDOPS in the workplace-based teaching and learning environment.
+Stage 6: Supervisor interviews and student focus groups: Learners were invited to focus groups and clinical supervisors to individual interviews with a clinical education specialist to explore their impressions of the educational value and usability of the pDOPS in the workplace-based teaching and learning environment.
+During the semi-structured interview conducted for up to twenty minutes questions included: Q1.
+In principle, do you regard the pDOPS to be an effective tool for assessing podiatry student’s clinical procedures in simulated and during real-time, clinical events?
+Q2.
+What are the strengths of the tool?
+Q3.
+What are the areas, points that need improvement?
+Why?
+What improvements do you suggest?
+Q4.
+Do you regard the pDOPS tool as a useful way to monitor student progress and provide feedback?
 The focus groups and interviews were audio recorded so they could, at a later stage, be interrogated by the podiatry academic.

-Qualitative data from focus groups was thematically analysed by the two investigators (KM and PB) who met to discuss differences until a consensus was formed.
+Stage 7: Data analysis: Qualitative data from focus groups and interview were thematically analysed by the two investigators (KM and PB) who met to discuss differences until a consensus was formed.
 Their understanding of the responses emerged from their experience and each applied their individual inductive, and later deductive, analysis to identify patterns and allow themes in the data to emerge.
 Descriptive statistics were generated from quantitative data regarding the situations in which the pDOPS was administered and the associated health scenarios.

+Stage 8: Writing up.

 Results

-Two podiatry supervisors and twelve learners participated in the aspect of the study where the pDOPs was used as a formative assessment tool.
+The feedback from podiatry academics at three Australian universities in Stage 2 focused, in the main, on the marking criteria and the categories of skills to be assessed.
+This resulted in a confirmation of the criteria and the subsequent amendment of the pDOPS.
+In Stage 4, the two supervisors at the home university further refined the marking criteria, categories of work to be assessed and standards, the latter being informed by current thinking of learners developing increasing independence (Crossley et al., 2011).
+In Stage 5, two podiatry supervisors and twelve learners (x=3) second year (x= 6) third year and (x=3) fourth years in the undergraduate podiatry course participated in the trial of the pDOPS at the home university.
+The pDOPS was used as a formative assessment tool.
 The two clinical supervisors assessed twelve different learners during seventeen real-time clinical events.
 Eleven learners participated in peer assessment during five real-time consultations and six simulated learning events.
-Figure 1 shows the range of clinical scenarios observed, during which the pDOPS was utilised.

-INSERT Figure 1
+The observed components of student-patient consultations were: Biomechanical Analysis (3); Local anaesthetic administration (3); Nail Management (8); Musculoskeletal Chronic Conditions (1); Pre-Op consultation (1); Sharp debridement (7); Shockwave (1); and, Other (2).
+The category ‘Other’ could involve any other type of podiatric skill that is not accounted for in the other sections, for example “x-ray evaluation”

-Clinical supervisors and learners were asked to indicate, on a 6 point Likert scale, their satisfaction in using pDOPS (1: Low – 6: High).
+Clinical supervisors and learners were asked to indicate, on a 6-point Likert scale, their satisfaction in using pDOPS (1: Low – 6: High).
 The median score was 5.
 The average time taken for the assessment was ten minutes and the time for feedback four minutes.
-Based on these figures, it is possible to cost the time taken to administer the pDOPS in any setting.

 The supervisors and a handful of learners found the rating of the complexity of the individual criteria difficult to manage and superfluous to assessment needs.